 - 4.3.1 Natural, painted, or stained wood - 4.3.2 Plaster (stucco or Drivit Suttef) in muted colors. - 4.3.3 Rock approved by the Design Review Board.
 Rock walls shall be laid in a random pattern.
-It is recommended that rock be used as a base material at the foundation/grade level and that it end on an inside corner during downslope wind conditions.
+It is recommended that rock be used as during downslope wind conditions.
 Chimneys should be located high in the up-wind side of the building as the best means to ensure adequate disbursement.